 SEETA'S JOURNEY INTO THE HEALING ARTS

-Dr. Seeta holds a clinical doctorate in Ayurvedic Medicine.
-In her training, she studied classical Indian massage therapy, marma point (acupressure), energy medicine, herbalism, western & ayurvedic nutrition, panchakarma (advanced detoxification procedures) and Rasayana (anti-aging protocols).
+Dr. Sheetal Narsai, known as Dr. Seeta, holds a clinical doctorate in Ayurvedic Medicine.
+In her training, she studied classical Indian massage therapy, marma point (acupressure), energy medicine, herbalism, western & ayurvedic nutrition, panchakarma (advanced detoxification procedures), and Rasayana (anti-aging protocols).

 Seeta comes from a long line of Indian women who have carried and passed down this traditional East Indian medicinal system from generation to generation.
 Seeta's passionate mission is to help women and creative professionals transform their lives through Ayurveda and holistic living.

 “I feel most alive when creating and offering Ayurveda and wellness to others,” says Narsai, “I’m blessed to be spreading this ancient wisdom to modern women and creative professionals.”

 Doctorate in Ayurvedic Medicine (American University of Complementary Medicine)

 Bachelor of Science in Kinesiology (University of Michigan, Ann Arbor)